 Environmental Engineering and Facilities Management, Wentworth Institute of Technology.

-Jack has been with M&A since his carpentry apprenticeship, and he is not only a master carpenter but has the experience of supervising M&A’s more challenging preservation projects.
+Jack has been with M&A for more than 18 years, even since his carpentry apprenticeship, and he is not only a master carpenter but has the experience of supervising M&A’s more challenging preservation projects.
 He is well-versed in preservation techniques and an expert in all aspects of window and door restoration.
 On weekends and vacations, he enjoys skiing and camping with his wife and family, and he is deeply committed to fundraising for causes like childhood cancer.

 Wentworth Institute of Technology, Construction Technology.